We dream impossible things and find a practical way to do it!

 Administrative Staff

-Currambena has a school coordinator, a business manager and a part-time admin personnel.
-The coordinator and the business manager, together with the Council and teachers, are responsible for the day-to-day running of the school.
+Currambena has a school coordinator and a part-time admin personnel.
+The coordinator and the teachers, together with the Council, are responsible for the day-to-day running of the school.
 There is no Principal.

 Olivia McCarron, School Coordinator